AbhishekGowda28/daily-coding/100-js-algo/README.md

 You can remove 3 from the array to get the strictly increasing sequence [1, 2].
 Alternately, you can remove 2 to get the strictly increasing sequence [1, 3].

 ---
+# Problem - 8

+Given a string, replace each its character by the next one in the English alphabet (z would be replaced by a).

+**Example**

+For inputString = "crazy", the output should be alphabeticShift(inputString) = "dsbAz".

+---